Mission & History

 AALJ was founded as a professional association in 1971 and since its inception has enjoyed a robust membership.
 In 1999, AALJ chose to affiliate with the International Federation of Professional and Technical Engineers, AFL-CIO, joining other federal judges and professional employees in order to advocate for our agencies and our members.

-Today, more than 80 percent of Social Security Administration (SSA) judges are active members of AALJ.
-There are also a number of associate membersî who serve as management administrative law judges.
+Today, more than two-thirds of Social Security Administration (SSA) bargaining unit judges are active members of AALJ.
+There are also a number of associate members who serve as management administrative law judges.

 A shared commitment to the highest quality of professionalism in the administrative justice system is the common bond of our members.
 Our judges view the preservation of fairness in the hearing process for disability claimants as their primary mission.
 The Associations goals were to defend judicial independence and due process during administrative hearings, and advance professionalism of Administrative Law Judges.
 The Association participated in several notable court cases involving judicial independence.